Sustainability

 - We are currently reviewing our procurement to ensure our suppliers have strong environmental credentials that align with our own commitments.

 - We aim to encourage and motivate all our staff to contribute to our sustainability vision through engaging campaigns that raise environmental awareness and support the development of skills in best sustainable practice.
-In 2022/23, we will celebrate Earth Hour, Earth Day and Cycle-to-Work day, as well as arranging monthly team walks to local nature spots and Swap Shops to promote the circular economy.
+Some of the events we celebrate include Earth Hour and Earth Day, and we arrange monthly team walks to local nature spots and Swap Shops to promote the circular economy.
 We also curate a quarterly green newsletter featuring updates from our Environmental Working Group as well as articles on environmental issues and resources to help us reduce our environmental impact.

 COMMUTING